Zeolla.org Home Page

 Overcoming Back Pain: A Mind-Body Approach

-Most of these books have recently been updated and are now in their second or even third editions.
+Most of these books are now in their second or even third editions.
 They are all available in paperback and various eBook formats, with some also being available in hardback format.

 My best lifts when I competed in college were as follows (all weights in pounds):